Fantantonio/Fantantonio/README.md

 ### I'm a Developer, figure skating Coach and Athlete

+* 🎓 I have a bachelor degree in computer science at Ca' Foscari University of Venice
+* 💻 I’m currently working on a big Node.js + NW.js + NeDB project
 * 💻 I’m currently working on a Django website [Figure Skating Stats](http://www.figureskatingstats.com)
-* 💻 I’m currently working on a big Node.js + NW.js + NeDB project [STANDBY]
-* 🎓 I’m currently completing my bachelor degree at Ca' Foscari University of Venice
 * 🤝 I’m looking to collaborate with other developers
-* 📆 2021 Goals: Get the degree and make working experiences
+* 📆 2021 Goals: Get the degree \[DONE\] and make working experiences \[DONE\]
 * 🏅 Fun fact: I won four World Championships medals and I'm two times European and National Champion (Inline Figure Skating)

 ### ✉️ Connect with me: